History of rail transport in Great Britain: 1923–1947: The Big Four

-During the Second World War, the companies' managements joined together, effectively operating as one company.
-Assisting the country's 'war effort' put a severe strain on the railways' resources and a substantial maintenance backlog developed.
-After 1945, for both practical and ideological reasons, the government decided to bring the rail service into the public sector.
+During the Second World War, the companies' managements joined together, effectively operating as one company, to assisting the country's war effort.
+The railway network suffered heavy damage in some areas due to German Luftwaffe bombing, especially in cities such as London and Coventry; 482 locomotives, 13,314 passenger and 16,132 freight vehicles were damaged.
+This damage put a severe strain on the railways' resources and a substantial maintenance backlog developed.
+After 1945, for both practical and ideological reasons, the government decided to bring the rail industry into the public sector.

-1948 – 1994: British Rail
+1948–1994: British Rail

 From the start of 1948, the railways were nationalised to form British Railways (latterly "British Rail") under the control of the British Transport Commission.
 Though there were few initial changes to the service, usage increased and the network became profitable.
 Regeneration of track and stations was completed by 1954.
 Rail revenue fell and, in 1955, the network again ceased to be profitable.
 The mid-1950s saw the hasty introduction of diesel and electric rolling stock to replace steam in a modernisation plan costing many millions of pounds but the expected transfer back from road to rail did not occur and losses began to mount.
 This failure to make the railways more profitable through investment led governments of all political persuasions to restrict rail investment to a drip feed and seek economies through cutbacks.

 The desire for profitability led to a major reduction in the network during the mid-1960s.
 Dr. Richard Beeching was given the task by the government of re-organising the railways ("the Beeching Axe").
-This policy resulted in many branch lines and secondary routes being closed because they were deemed uneconomic.
-The closure of stations serving rural communities removed much feeder traffic from main line passenger services.
+This policy resulted in many branch lines and secondary routes being closed because they were deemed uneconomic; the closure of one-third of all stations, typically serving rural communities, removed much feeder traffic from main line passenger services.
 The closure of many freight depots that had been used by larger industries such as coal and iron led to much freight transferring to road haulage.
-The closures were extremely unpopular with the general public at that time and remain so today.
+The sweeping closures were extremely unpopular with the general public at that time and remain so today.